kstenerud/concise-encoding/ce-structure.md

 Array Types
 -----------

-An array is a contiguous sequence of fixed length elements.
-The array type determines how the contents are to be interpreted.
+Array types represents a contiguous sequence of fixed length elements.
+The type of an array determines how its contents are interpreted.

-There are three primary array classifications in Concise Encoding:
+There are three kinds of array representations in Concise Encoding:

  * String-like arrays, which contain UTF-8 data.
 String-like array lengths are counted in bytes.
+ * [Typed arrays](#typed-array), which represent binary encoded elements.
+A typed array's length is counted according to the width of its elements.
  * Custom Types, which represent custom data as a sequence of bytes or UTF-8 characters.
 Custom type lengths are counted in bytes.
-* [Typed arrays](#typed-array), which represent binary encoded elements.
-A typed array's length is counted according to the width of its elements.
+Custom types are actually encoded using one of the other two representations, but have user-defined meanings.

 ### String-like Arrays